-- Confidence in one's personal knowledge of mathematics and ability to apply it. - Specialist knowledge that provides for further study in mathematics. - General numeracy skills for successful functioning in employment and society. - Ability to apply mathematical concepts, skills and processes in posing and solving mathematical problems. - Understanding of the role of mathematics in history, life, society and work. - Mathematical reasoning and thinking through problemsolving, investigations and modelling. - Computational skills, including mental, by hand, and technology- assisted.
+- Confidence in one's personal knowledge of mathematics and ability to apply it. - Specialist knowledge that provides for further study in mathematics. - General numeracy skills for successful functioning in employment and society. - Ability to apply mathematical concepts, skills and processes in posing and solving mathematical problems. - Understanding of the role of mathematics in history, life, society and work. - Mathematical reasoning and thinking through problem-solving, investigations and modelling. - Computational skills, including mental, by hand, and technology- assisted.

-An outline of the content descriptors for this subject can be accessed via: https://victoriancurriculum.vcaa.vic.edu.au/mathematics/introduction/scope-and-sequence
+An outline of the content descriptors for this subject can be accessed via: https://victoriancurriculum.vcaa. vic.edu.au/mathematics/introduction/scope-and-sequence and very large numbers and check the order of magnitude of calculations.

-In Number and Algebra students apply the index laws using integer indices to variables and numbers, express numbers in scientific notation, solve problems involving very small and very large numbers, and check the order of magnitude of calculations.
 They solve problems involving simple interest.
 Students use the distributive law to expand algebraic expressions, including binomial expressions, and simplify a range of algebraic expressions.
 They find the distance between two points on the Cartesian plane and the gradient and midpoint of a line segment using a range of strategies including the use of digital technology.
 Students sketch and draw linear and non-linear relations, solve simple related equations and explain the relationship between the graphical and symbolic forms, with and without the use of digital technology.
 In Measurement and Geometry students solve measurement problems involving perimeter and area of composite shapes, surface area and volume of rectangular prisms and cylinders, with and without the use of digital technology.
 They relate three-dimensional objects to two-dimensional representations.
 Students explain similarity of triangles, interpret ratios and scale factors in similar figures, and apply Pythagoras's theorem and trigonometry to solve problems involving angles and lengths in right-angled triangles.